Skip to Content

 • American Indian Born in Canada (for persons born in Canada with at least 50 percent American-Indian blood and who reside in the United States)

-• Persons born in the United States to a Foreign Diplomat (persons born in the United States to a foreign diplomat during the diplomat’s station in the United States)
+• Persons Born in the United States to a Foreign Diplomat (persons born in the United States to a foreign diplomat during the diplomat’s station)

 Questions About Obtaining a Green Card?

-Our team of knowledgeable lawyers at Jackson, Landrith & Kulesz, PC have years of experience helping our clients obtain green cards.
+Our team of knowledgeable green card lawyers at Jackson, Landrith & Kulesz, PC has years of experience helping our clients obtain green cards.
 Read more about Green Cards here.

 Continue Reading Read Less